academe/XeroPHP/README.md

 * Coordinating the OAuth layer to provide secure access.
 * Automatically refreshing expired tokens (for Partner Applications).
-* Parsing the response into a generic nested object.
+* Parsing the response into general nested objects.

 This package leaves these functions for other packages to handle, thought does coordinate them:

-* All HTTP communications through [Guzzle 6]().
+* All HTTP communications through [Guzzle 6](https://github.com/guzzle/guzzle).
 * OAuth request signing to
   [Guzzle OAuth Subscriber](https://github.com/guzzle/oauth-subscriber)
 * OAuth authentication recommended through